ezelbanaan/Picobot-AI/README.md

 This Python program will automatically evolve better Picobot programs with artificial intelligence using a genetic algorithm.

 ## What is Picobot?
-Picobot is program created by Harvey Mudd College.
+Picobot is a program created by Harvey Mudd College.
 Its goal is to completely traverse its environment.
 Picobot starts at a random location in a room.
 The walls of the room are blue, picobot is green, and the empty room is white.
 Every time Picobot takes a step, it leaves a gray trail.

 A Picobot program is simply a list of rules of the form `0 xxxx -> N 0` ,  every rule follows this pattern of `startingState   NEWSsurroundings   ->  moveDirection   nextState
 `